Axnjr/SEM7/RealTimeBDA.md

 # 1. Distance measures:
-are the backbone of clustering algorithms.
-Distance measures are mathematical functions that determine how similar or different two data points are.
+are the backbone of clustering algorithms. `Distance measures are mathematical functions that determine how similar or different two data points are`.
 The choice of distance measure can significantly impact the clustering results, as it influences the shape and structure of the clusters.
 (Clustering is a fundamental concept in data analysis and machine learning, where the goal is to group similar data points into clusters based on their characteristics.)
 ### Common Distance Measures
 - **Euclidean Distance**